 The 10 Step Guide On How To Take An Onsen

 As you enter the changing area, there will be a basket or a locker for your belongings.

 Put all your belongings and clothes in the basket or locker.
 Strip down naked, except for the small handkerchief that you can use to cover your private parts.

 Hmm, well yes I am now naked, but where is the darn handkerchief?
 It turns out I should have brought the handkerchief from our room!
 Ah well, a quick change and a sprint to the room fixed that problem.
-If you take a public Onsen, remember to bring or buy a handkerchief at reception!
+If you take a public Onsen, remember to bring or buy a handkerchief at the reception!

 Now you can enter the bathing area.
 Along the wall, there will be plastic stools, shower hoses and wash basins.

 Check!
 Yes, this is proceeding exactly according to the master plan.